er1cAk/interview-reviews/frontend/README.md

 ## Assignment

 1. As a warehouse, we would like to have two main features

    1. Warehouse status

       1. Table of products that are available
-      2. Each item will have the following properties
+      2. Product definition (required properties)
+         1. ID
+         2. Name
-         1. Quantity
+         3. Quantity
-         2. Unit price (euros)
+         4. Unit price (euros)

-   2. Shipments
+   2. Shipments (optional)
-      1. Possibility to create a new shipment
-         1. Company name
-         2. The generated ID of the shipment
-         3. Creation date (generated)
-         4. Scheduled shipment date
-         5. Items
-      2. Possibility to Edit the shipment
-      3. The shipments are listed to preview
-      4. Status
-         1. each shipment will have 3 statuses
-            1. Created
-            2. Prepared
-            3. Shipped
-      5. Creation/Editing of the shipment should be reflected in the warehouse status

 2. The application should be prepared to use the REST API

-   1. Data should be prepared in mocks, that will be used by the application
-   2. In case of Fullstack position, the API should be implemented
+   1. In case of Fullstack position, the API should be implemented

 3. Please at the development consider

-   1. The development general
-   2. Best practices for the development of angular application
+   1. Best practices for the development of angular application
-   3. Testing
+   2. Testing
-   4. Simulate a situation in which you work with the team (pay attention to how you work with Git)
+   3. Simulate a situation in which you work with the team (pay attention to how you work with Git)

 4. This is a bare minimum, there are no limits to creativity, just keep in mind what we wanted

 We wish you good luck and a clear mind!
 We are looking forward to seeing you!